stecrotti/TensorTrains.jl/README.md

 In this package we focus on the "classical" case where the Tensor Train directly represents a probability distribution $p(x^1, x^2, \ldots, x^L)$.

 ## Efficient computation
-Given a Tensor Train some simple recursive strategies can be employed to
+Given a Tensor Train some simple recursive strategies can be employed to do the following operations in time $\mathcal O (L)$

-### Compute the normalization
+#### Compute the normalization
 ```math
 Z = \sum_{x^1, x^2, \ldots, x^L} \sum_{a^1,a^2,\ldots,a^{L-1}} [A^1(x^1)]_{a^1}[A^2(x^2)]_{a^1,a^2}\cdots [A^{L-1}(x^{L-1})]_{a^{L-2},a^{L-1}}[A^L(x^L)]_{a^{L-1}}
 ```